If you are a nonprofit organization, your motives are noble.

 An operational budget outlines revenues and expenses a company generates in a year.
 Simply speaking – that’s all money you get and spend.
 And accordingly, the budget consists of two categories: revenue and expenses.

 To make a nonprofit budget, you have to foresee the revenue.
 For a for-profit organization, all is clear: they sum up all the money they earn from selling goods and services.
+The main thing in calculating a nonprofit’s expenses is to separate the percentage spent on donations and the money spent on the charity administration (salaries, utilities, etc.).

 With a nonprofit, things are a bit different.
 There are two ways nonprofits get money from: